 Wi-Fi is one of the most commonly used wireless network technology today.
-In order to support higher data rate and serve more devices, Wi-Fi network also has to be efficient and smarter.
+In order to support higher data rates and serve more devices, the Wi-Fi network also has to be efficient and smarter.

-Wireless LAN technology has been evolving and future networks will be capable of delivering data up to few gigabits per second.
-Unlicensed spectrum below 6 GHz and millimeter waves up to 60 GHz are in consideration to support higher bandwidth for future wireless LANs.
+Wireless LAN technology has been evolving, and future networks will be capable of delivering data up to a few gigabits per second.
+The unlicensed spectrum below 6 GHz and millimeter waves up to 60 GHz are in consideration to support higher bandwidth for future wireless LANs.

 Standard: IEEE 802.11

 Range: 0 to 100 meters